QuakeMigrate/QuakeMigrate/docs/installation.rst

 Prerequisites
 -------------
-QuakeMigrate supports Python 3.9 or newer (3.9/3.10/3.11/3.12).
-We recommend using Anaconda as a package manager and environment management system to isolate and install the specific dependencies of QuakeMigrate.
+QuakeMigrate supports Python 10 or newer (3.10/3.11/3.12).
+We recommend using a virtual environment or conda environment to isolate the specific dependencies of QuakeMigrate.

 Instructions for downloading and installing Anaconda can be found `here <https://docs.anaconda.com/anaconda/install/>`_.
 If drive space is limited, consider using Miniconda instead, which ships with a minimal collection of useful packages.